rust-ethereum/evm/docs/ethtests.md

 method can be used for debugging.

 Run the `jsontests` tool with `--debug` and `--write-failed` flag.
-This will point out the entire trace and write the last failed test in to the file specified.
+This will point out the entire trace and write the last failed test into the file specified.
 For example:

 ```bash